yusuzech/r-web-scraping-cheat-sheet/README.md

-Therefore, to extract content in an iframe, you need to find the link to that HTML.
+Therefore, to extract content in an iframe, you need to find the link to the iframe HTML.

 ```R
 #example script